 - hose-end products: This includes all domestic lawn care pesticide products that are applied using a garden hose.
 These are most commonly used to apply herbicides over large areas, but can also be used for other types of pesticides.

 - concentrates and products requiring preparation: This applies to all domestic lawn care pesticides that require mixing, dilution, or some other form of measuring or measurement-related handling by the user before application.
 For example, a pesticide that must be diluted with water would fall within this category.

 - granular spreadable products in large quantities (greater than 1 litre or 1 kilogram): This includes granular and pelletized domestic lawn care pesticides that are applied using a spreading device (for example, spreadable herbicide pellets).

 - pesticide products containing 2,4-Dichlorophenoxyacetic Acid: All domestic lawn care pesticide products that contain 2,4-dichlorophenoxyacetic acid, which is commonly known as 2,4-D.

 As part of this initiative, lawn-care pesticides will not be used on crown-owned property, with the exclusion of golf courses.
 The new legislation does not affect the use of pesticides for agricultural or forestry purposes.

 Homeowners may still purchase and apply many ready-to-use lawn-care pesticides.
 They can also hire a lawn care company to apply pesticides to their property.
 However, lawn care companies can no longer apply some products, including pesticides that contain 2,4-D (a herbicide).

-Where can I disposal of domestic pesticides?
+Where can I dispose of domestic pesticides?